eProsima/Discovery-Server/README.md

 Here we see how all participants reported the discovery of all the others.
 Note that, because there is no Fast-RTPS discovery callback from a participant to report its own discovery, participants do not report themselves.
 This must be taken into account when a snapshot is checked.
-Note, however, that participants do discover themselves when they create a publisher or subscriber, because there are callbacks associated for those cases.
+Note, however, that participants do discover themselves when they create a publisher or subscriber because there are callbacks associated with those cases.

 ### test_2_PDP_TCP.xml